 Packet switching is similar to message switching using short messages.
 Any message exceeding a network-defined maximum length is broken up into shorter units, known as packets, for transmission; the packets, each with an associated header, are then transmitted individually through the network.
-The fundamental difference in packet communication is that the data is formed into packets with a pre-defined header format (i.e. PCI), and well-known "idle" patterns which are used to occupy the link when there is no data to be communicated.
+The fundamental difference in packet communication is that the data is formed into packets with a pre-defined header format, and well-known "idle" patterns which are used to occupy the link when there is no data to be communicated.

 A packet network equipment discards the "idle" patterns between packets and processes the entire packet as one piece of data.
-The equipment examines the packet header information (PCI) and then either removes the header (in an end system) or forwards the packet to another system.
+The equipment examines the header information and then either removes the header (in an end system) or forwards the packet to another system.
 If the out-going link is not available, then the packet is placed in a queue until the link becomes free.
-A packet network is formed by links which connect packet network equipment.
+A packet network is formed by links that connect packet network equipment.

 Communication between A and D using circuits which are shared using packet switching.